knaman2609/dropdown.js/README.md

 #### Options:
 - noDataText: 'Not available', applies `is-disabled` class if list is empty.
-- selected: {name: 'Naman', 'id': 1}, replaces the mainText if id is found in the list.
+- selected: {name: 'Item1', 'id': 1}, replaces the mainText if id is found in   the list.
 - nameAttr: 'display_name', use this if you have other than name in your json.
 - idAttr: '_id', use this if  you have other than id in your json.